Le Train Bleu: The end

 Beginning in the 1980s the night express trains were gradually replaced by the high-speed TGV trains, which cut the length of the journey from Paris to Nice from 20 hours to five, and this effectively ended the era of luxury night trains to the French Riviera.
 After a long history, Le Train Bleu ceased to exist under that name in September 2003, when SNCF rebranded all of its principal overnight trains as Service Nuit.

 The train coaches remained in use until 9 December 2007, by which time the train had lost its dining car and most of its sleeping cars.
 An overnight train between Paris and Nice continued to run under SNCF's Intercités de Nuit brand, only carrying couchette and reclining seat accommodation and not luxury sleeping cars, but this was discontinued from 9 December 2017 due to withdrawal of funding from the French Government.

 However, a Paris-Nice night train has been scheduled to restart on 29 March 2021.
+As of July, 2023, there is a night train to and from Paris Austerlitz to Nice which follows much of the route of Le Train Bleu.